 Area Standby Entry Ticket

-If you don’t win an Area Timed Entry ticket, or if the tickets are fully booked, you can enter a separate lottery for an Area Standby Entry Ticket.
+If you don’t win an Area Timed Entry ticket, or if the tickets are distributed, you can enter a separate lottery for an Area Standby Entry Ticket.
 If someone cancels their Area Timed Entry Ticket, you’ll have a chance to fill their spot with an Area Standby Entry Ticket.

 You can apply for this ticket on the Universal Studios Japan app or at the ticket machines at Central Park (near the JAWS attraction).
 Similar to the Area Timed Entry Ticket, you’ll need to scan every group member’s park ticket, and you have to choose the desired entry time.
 You can only apply for this ticket once a day.